Machining Services for Die Cast Parts

 The design of the casting is critical for providing good flow and fill characteristics for the die casting, and providing you with useful locating features and sufficient machine stock.
 If there's not enough machine stock designed in, you'll be scrapping parts after you've invested machining time into them.

-Machining process of die cast parts must be considered well before any order for the tooling is released.
-A careful evaluation of machined requirements can lead to redesign for net shape die-casting or near-net shape with reduced number of operations.
+The machining process of die cast parts must be considered well before any order for the tooling is released.
+A careful evaluation of machined requirements can lead to redesign for net shape die-casting or near-net shape with a reduced number of operations.

 - Complete date: 3D CAD models and 2D drawings, quantity and all specs.